-The Library's expenditures were \$ 1,899,662 for FY 2020.
-The Library's expenses on an accrual basis were \$2,034,585.
-As required by GASB Statement No. 34, the expense total includes depreciation expense of \$187,332 for governmental activities.
+The Library's expenditures were \$1,537,696 for FY 2021.
+The Library's expenses on an accrual basis were \$1,686,669.
+As required by GASB Statement No. 34, the expense total includes depreciation expense of \$349,434 for governmental activities.

-Total expenditures decreased 2% from 2019.
-Expenditures for salaries and benefits decreased by 0.3%.
-The decrease was due to the retirement of a key exempt employee toward the end of the fiscal year's 3rd quarter.
-Expenditures for materials (books, e-books, periodicals, DVDs, audiobooks, and other online electronic resources) decreased by 12%.
+Total expenditures decreased 19% from 2020.
+Expenditures for salaries and benefits decreased by 4.7%.
+The decrease was due to the retirement of a one part time non-exempt Librarian toward the end of the fiscal year's 3rd quarter and a higher-than-normal employee turnover rate and resignations due to the COVID-19 pandemic.
+Expenditures for materials (books, e-books, periodicals, DVDs, audiobooks, and other online electronic resources) decreased by 34%.
 The decrease was due to the need to use library funds to cover and pay the increasing personnel wages and benefits due to increases and adjustments of salaries due to the new State of Illinois Minimum Wage laws.
 The Library also had to increase its contributions to IMRF Pension benefit costs.